learnbyexample/cli-computing/cli_computing.md

 Hi there.
 Have a nice weekend.

-# same thing with -e option
+# same thing with the -e option
 $ sed -e 's/day/weekend/g' -e 's/$/./' greeting.txt
 Hi there.
 Have a nice weekend.